Hezkore/Ubuntu-Post-Install-Manager/readme.md

 Most efficient might be right after install, as the script will update Ubuntu and your drivers on its own.

 I recommend doing all the steps in order, unless you know what you're doing.\
-The default options in each customization menu are the recommended options, which means you can simply press Enter to confirm.
+The default recommended options will install things a typical home computer might need.\
+If you know what you're doing; you can deselect some of the items.\
+*(Watch out!
+Some are vital system tools)*

 When asked to enter your password in the terminal; you won't be able to see the password as you type.\
 This is a security feature in Linux.